Summer semester 2022: First EuroTeQ Collider at TUM

 Key questions:

-- How can the students' schedules be optimized with the help of known energy consumption of individual lectures?
+- How can the students' schedules be optimized with the help of the known energy consumption of individual lectures?

 - Can the energy consumption of lectures be minimized by creating hybrid lectures where the splitting is based on travel distance?